EventStore/EventStore/docs/server/configuration/indexes.md

 EventStoreDB stores indexes separately from the main data files, accessing records by stream name.

-Apple
-: Pomaceous fruit of plants of the genus Malus in the family Rosaceae.

-Orange
-: The fruit of an evergreen tree of the genus Citrus.

 ## Overview

 EventStoreDB creates index entries as it processes commit events.
 It holds these in memory (called